 - iconvert-is a flag for each cell that specifies whether or not a cell is convertible for the storage calculation.
 0 indicates confined storage is used. >0 indicates confined storage is used when head is above cell top and a mixed formulation of unconfined and confined storage is used when head is below cell top. - ss-is specific storage (or the storage coefficient if STORAGECOEFFICIENT is specified as an option).
-Specific storage values must be greater than or equal to 0. - sy-is specific yield.
+Specific storage values must be greater than or equal to 0.
+If the CSUB Package is included in the GWF model, specific storage must be zero for every cell.

+sy-is specific yield.
 Specific yield values must be greater than or equal to 0.
 Specific yield does not have to be specified if there are no convertible cells (ICONVERT=0 in every cell).